Nicole Skeltys

 In 2011, Skeltys and Byron Scullin produced the soundtrack to the documentary film A Life Exposed.
 In 2013, Skeltys released the compilation album Citizens United, followed by Deal with Your Disenchantment in 2018.
 About the latter album, she has been quoted as saying: "I wanted to reimagine myself looking at the world through Bob Dylan's eyes in the '60s/early '70s – only I'm a 21st-century woman, and the political and social issues are the ones we are dealing with now."
 After release of Deal with your Disenchantment, Skeltys performed at venues in London, the Northcote Social Club and the Ealing Blues Festival.

+In 2019, while living in London, Skeltys became interested in local artist-activists who were critiquing financialization, highlighting some damaging social impacts of post-80s banking and finance practices.
+Skeltys was inspired to start researching and composing a rock opera about London’s finance industry.
+The resultant work Canary Wharf: the Rock Opera was released as two albums (soundtrack and full theatrical work versions) in early 2023, with the support of La Trobe University where Skeltys is undertaking a Phd in creative arts.
+Her film to accompany the album premiered in Melbourne at Thornbury Picture House in April 2023.